P. T. W. Grant

 Killed in action, age 18, on 15 October 1915

 Born 30 November 1896

 Son of Philip and Isabel Emilie Letitia Grant, of 52 Stockwell Park Road, Stockwell, London

 Remembered at Green Hill Cemetery, Turkey and on the war shrine at St Michael’s Church, Stockwell Park Road, London SW9 0DA

 Information from the 1911 Census

 In 1911 the Grant family were living at 52 Stockwell Park Road, where they had 10 rooms.
-The family consisted of Philip Grant, 41, a butcher born at Withington, Lancashire; his wife Isabel, 35, born at Irvinestown, County Fermanagh, Northern Ireland; two children born in Stockwell and still at school – Philip Thomas Wilson, then 14, (later a casualty of the war) and Isabel Winifred Jessie, 11.
+The family consisted of Philip Grant, 41, a butcher born at Withington, Lancashire; his wife Isabel, 35, born at Irvinestown, County Fermanagh, Northern Ireland; two children born in Stockwell and still at school – Philip Thomas Wilson, then 14, and Isabel Winifred Jessie, 11.
 There was also a boarder, Henry Harling Denning, 28, a cashier born in Bristol, and a live-in servant, Lily Ellett, 17, born in Lambeth.

 Information from the 1901 Census

 Ten years previously, the family were living at 1 Sidney Road, SW9, with George Wilson, 23, and also a butcher, born in Stratford, Essex, who is described as “brother-in-law”, as well as an 18-year-old servant, Jane Ray, born in Fulham.